St Saviour, Jersey: Religious sites

 The parish church is Saint-Sauveur de l'Epine (St Saviour of the Thorn) and is dedicated to Jesus Christ.
-The parish church existed at least as early as 1087, however each was originally four separate chapels, dedicated to Jesus, St John, St Martin and Mary, mother of Jesus.
+The parish church existed at least as early as 1087.
+Each originally had four separate chapels, dedicated to Jesus, St John, St Martin and Mary, mother of Jesus.
 Before 1145, connecting walls were built to create the parish church.
 The central tower was built in the 14th century.
-The parish Rector is uniquely known as 'Rector and Vicar' or 'Perpetual Curate'.
+The parish rector is uniquely known as 'Rector and Vicar' or 'Perpetual Curate'.
 The church has four bells, the oldest dating to 1656, the other three dating to 1968.
 Within its precincts, when plague was raging in 1563, the Royal Court of Jersey found a refuge, by permission granted of Hugh Perrin, on whose fief the building stood.
 Extensive repairs took place on the church in the late 19th and early 20th centuries.
-It is the best known of the Jersey churches outside the island because of the link to Lillie Langtry, whose father was the church Rector.
+It is the best known of the Jersey churches outside the island because of the link to Lillie Langtry, whose father was rector of the church.
 She is buried in the churchyard, which is the largest of any of the island's parish churches, owing to the generosity of the Connétable in 1844.

 Elsewhere in the parish is the Anglican church of St Luke's near Howard Davis Park.
-It is one of only three in the island to celebrate in the tradition of the Anglican High Church.
+It is one of only three in the island to celebrate in the tradition of High Church Anglicanism.
 Due to population growth after the Napoleonic Wars, a new ecclesiastical district was created for Havre des Pas, with the new church completed in 1851.
-In the park next to the church, there is a War Cemetery dedicated to the servicemen who lost their lives off Guernsey in HMS Charybidis and HMS Limborune.
+In the park next to the church, there is a war cemetery dedicated to the servicemen who lost their lives off Guernsey in HMS Charybidis and HMS Limbourne.